Thanks so much Ronove! 💜

 Does this game have voice acting?

-There is no intention to add voice acting to Legends of Astravia at this time.
+There is no intention to add voice acting to Legends of Astravia.

 Will the game be in other languages?

 It is a very important goal to have Legends of Astravia available in various languages.
-However development resources are limited, and so only English may be available when the game is initially released.
+However development resources are limited, and so only English may be available when the game is initially released, and Japanese shortly after.

 Can I help translate / localize the game to [language]?

 We would really like to have the game accessible in as many languages as possible, and favor independent translators over large localization companies.
-However, we currently do not have the resources to hire translators yet.
+However, we currently do not have the resources to translate the game to other languages yet.
+Please check back closer to the game's release.

 Is this really RPG Maker?!